GlamGeoVis/GlamGeoServer/readme.md

 * This repository contains a Dockerfile that can be used to create a Docker image.
 The provided nginx configuration file in `config/nginx.conf.template` provides three endpoints, running on port 8000:
   * Trove backend endpoint `/trove`
   * Risse backend endpoint `/risse`

- The Trove and Risse backends are served through `uwsgi`.
   * All other requests will be forwarded to `STATIC_FILES_URL`, this is where the files for the frontend can be found (eg. `/index.html` will forward to `{STATIC_FILES_URL}/index.html`.
 This setting can be found in `Dockerfile`, and is by default configured to an Amazon S3 bucket where the current build of the `GlamGeoVis/GlamGeoMap` master branch is automatically deployed.

 # How to run